syncfusion-content/blazor-docs/blazor/diagram/nodes/events.md

 ```
 ## NodeCreating event

 * The [NodeCreating](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_NodeCreating)  helps you to define the default properties of the node.
 The node creation is triggered when the diagram is initialized.
-In the node creating event, customize the node properties.
+In the node creating event, you can customize the node properties.

 ```cshtml
 @using Syncfusion.Blazor.Diagram